Refunds of Charges

 The tuition refund for a student who withdraws or drops a course(s) is calculated on a daily basis.
 No refunds for tuition can be made for courses or workshops with five class sessions or less after the first day of class.
 Additional penalties may apply to withdraw from special programs or courses held at off-campus locations, such as Study Abroad or Geology Field Camp.

-The date used to calculate refunds is based on when a properly authorized withdrawal or drop/add is received by Registration & Academic Services.
+The date used to calculate refunds is based on when a properly authorized withdrawal or drop/add is received by the Office of the Registrar.

 Academic fees (such as Technology Fee, Engineering and Science Fee, course associated fees, etc.) are non-refundable after the first day of classes.